yaringal/barista-assist/docs/DESIGN.md

-See `docs/todo/ADAPTIVE_LEARNING_PLAN.md` for the fuller critical pass over this phase - which of these constants should actually become adaptive, which should stay fixed/human-recalibrated, and why (including revising the per-bag flow-rate shrinkage itself, not just recalibrating around it).
+See `docs/todo/ADAPTIVE_LEARNING_PLAN.md` for the fuller critical pass over this phase - which of these constants should actually become adaptive, which should stay fixed/human-recalibrated, and why (the per-bag flow-rate shrinkage described above was itself one outcome of that pass, replaced with the roast-level-keyed version this section now describes).

 ---